 Asthma.
 Asthma is the commonest life threatening chronic disease of childhood.
 Asthma cannot be cured, however with regular treatment asthma can be controlled and symptoms prevented.
 Asthma causes absenteeism through its requirement for regular preventative doctors’ visits as well as unscheduled absenteeism if symptoms occur.
 Asthma may limit children’s participation in classroom activities, sports and academic events.

-South Africa has the 5th highest asthma death rate in the world (statistics taken from the latest World Health Organisation report), yet well managed asthmatics should be able to live a normal life.
+South Africa has the highest asthma death rate in the world (statistics taken from the latest World Health Organisation report), yet well managed asthmatics should be able to live a normal life.
 Asthma is presently the 3rd most common illness resulting in hospitalisation, which clearly contributes significantly to healthcare costs in both the public and private sector alike.
 As many as 80% of asthmatics will also have allergic rhinitis.

 Allergic Rhinitis.
 This is not a trivial disease.
 It is a major cause of failure to learn.
 Inadequate control of allergic rhinitis has been proven to reduce school achievement, with sedating antihistamines exacerbating the learning disability, but treatment with intranasal steroids and second generation antihistamines abolishing it.
 Allergic rhinitis occurs in 20-30% of the population, and as many as 40% may also have asthma, often undiagnosed.